Frequently Asked Questions

 Who are Improve’s partners?

-We are in partnership with Harper Adams University (HAU) and the European School of Veterinary Postgraduate Studies (ESVPS) to ensure the highest academic standards.
+We are in partnership with Harper Adams University (HAU) and the International School of Veterinary Postgraduate Studies (ISVPS) to ensure the highest academic standards.

 Harper Adams University